 The Co-Lab will offer a robust digital toolbox, educational resources, a peer support network, facilitated project groups, monthly educational sessions, and a fellowship for a select group of organizers in marginalized communities in the US who will receive additional resources to incubate a LoT in their community.

 - Integration + Resource Improvement.
-Following the year-long LoT program, we’ll spend October-December 2024 integrating what we’ve learned into the LoT ToolBox 2.0, which will be published with a Creative Commons License so that it can be used and improved freely.
+During the LoT program, we’ll integrate what we’ve learned into the LoT ToolBox, which will be published with a Creative Commons License so that it can be used and improved freely.

 If you’re interested in joining the Library of Things Co-Lab as a participant, advisor, resource contributor, workshop presenter, or project team member, please share your information with us below!